OctopusDeploy/docs/docs/projects/version-control/editing-a-project-with-version-control-enabled.md

 - Leveraging Pull Requests for approvals to any changes.
 - Reverting changes if something doesn't work right.

-Generally, if you make any changes outside of the Octopus UI (merging a branch, reverting a change, etc.), you'll most likely need to perform a **Fetch** for those changes to be reflected in the Octopus UI.
+If you make any changes outside of the Octopus UI (merging a branch, reverting a change, etc.), you'll might need to perform a **Fetch** for those changes to be reflected in the Octopus UI.